-- For one, it will help you channel and release stress.
+- Firstly, it will help you channel and release stress.

-- The second aspect is that it allows you to focus your attention on the here and now.
+- Secondly, it will allow you to focus your attention on the here and now.

 Steps to alternative nasal breathing

-- Sit in a comfortable position with your back straight.
+- Firstly, sit in a comfortable position with your back straight.